metio/yosql/yosql-website/content/persistence/_index.md

 - [Sql2o](./sql2o/): The `Sql2o` based implementation.
 It uses the constant `SQL2O` to identify itself.
 - [Vert.x PG Client](./vertx-pg-client/): The `Vert.x PG Client` based implementation.
 It uses the constant `VERTX_PG_CLIENT` to identify itself.

+## Benchmarks

+TODO: link to benchmarks

 ## Tooling

-Replace `configValue` with the constant value for whatever logging API you want to use in the generated code.
+Replace `configValue` with the constant value for whatever persistence API you want to use in the generated code.

 ### Maven